AnaRonchel/TFM/README.md

 **intersect_peaks_with_TAD_boundaries.sh** calculates the peaks overlap percentages in each 10bp segment in a window of ±500 kb around the TAD boundary

-**pverlap_plot.R** makes a histogram with the percentages calculated in the previous step.
+**overlap_plot.R** makes a histogram with the percentages calculated in the previous step.

+## Analysis of CTCF binding in promoter regions

+This directory contains the scripts used to quantify the number of DEGs

+calculated the overlap between peaks and TADs boundaries shown in the section 4.2.2 of the master thesis.

 ![](Scheme1.png)